shkherad/ember-components/README.md

 ## Code-Along: Create a List Component

+Let's name it `listr-list` to follow best practices.
+We wouldn't want to clash with any new HTML elements in future specs!

 ## Lab: Create a List Item Component

+Name it `list-list`.

 ## Code-Along: Toggle Display of a List